Jeanette MacDonald and Nelson Eddy: Saints or Sinners?

 Welcome to the controversy!

-The political viewpoint represented by a small group of people is that both stars were happily married to their spouses.
-That’s their choice if they want to believe it.
-However, you should know that one of these sites until recently represented a Jeanette MacDonald fan club.
-One can understand their position since Jeanette MacDonald’s husband Gene Raymond attended their yearly gathering and kept the president on lifetime salary so it was in their best interests to stay on his good side.
+The political viewpoint represented by a waning small group of people is that both stars were happily married to their spouses.
+This lie was perpetuated in their lifetimes out of perceived necessity by Hollywood mogul Louie B. Mayer MGM and later by both their spouses who outlived them by many years.
+However, you should know that one of these sites until recently represented a now-defunct Jeanette MacDonald fan club.
+One can understand their position since Jeanette MacDonald’s husband Gene Raymond attended their yearly gathering and kept their president on lifetime salary so it was in their best interests to stay on his good side.
 As for the other person, I don’t know her motives.
 She was a good researcher and for years claimed to be “on the fence” regarding the personal relationship.
 Yet she really wasn’t and only in recent years has the true degree of her vendetta has come to light.
 Again, she’s entitled to her opinion.
 But it puzzles me that she had access to many of the people I interviewed.
 Many of them were celebrities who appeared at guest speakers at Mac/Eddy Club meetings over the years, meetings that were often audio or video taped by attendees.
 I have published transcripts of many of these interviews in our magazine; it was not difficult to follow up with these sources if there was really a desire to do so.

 Blossom herself was the first to verify that her sister was in love with Nelson Eddy.
 This is how it came about: One day Blossom’s neighbor from Beverly Hills came to visit.
 At some point she mentioned to me that Blossom was Jeanette MacDonald’s older sister.
 I had already heard that from others.
 Then, the woman said, “Jeanette and Nelson Eddy were once very much in love.
 Ask Blossom about it, I’m sure she’ll tell you about it.”
 So I did.
 Blossom said yes, it was true.
 I thought nothing more of it for the moment; after all, don’t many movie co-stars have an on-set fling?